jdiddydave/split-diff/README.md

 # Split Diff

 Hello!
 Welcome to Split Diff.
-This has virtually no written code yet, and is a simple description of what the project will be.
+We are still BIG WIP, but have a workable implementation.

 ## Current Implementation